Polokwane: Football

+Polokwane City and Baroka are soccer clubs based in the city.

 Golf

 The Pietersburg Golf Club along with the golf course was established in the late 1800s.
-The immaculate lush green course comprises a full 18 holes.
+The course comprises a full 18 holes.
 Retief Goosen (born 3 February 1969) was born in Pietersburg and honed his skills at the Pietersburg Golf Club.

 Cricket

 The Polokwane Cricket Club is one of the oldest in the country and was established in 1902.
+Limpopo's cricket team, which plays first-class and List A cricket, is based in Polokwane at the Polokwane Cricket Club Ground.

+The city's suburb of Nirvana holds an annual cricket competition called the "Nirvana Premier League" in which teams from all around the city and the province take part in.

 Netball

-The Limpopo Baobabs represents the city as well as the province of Limpopo in the Brutal Fruit Netball Cup.
-South African Spar Protea goal shooter Lenize Potgieter was also born in Polokwane.
+The Limpopo Baobabs represents the city as well as the province of Limpopo in the Telkom Netball League.
+Lenize Potgieter was also born in Polokwane.

 Rugby

-Noordelikes Rugby Club is the largest and the best amateur rugby club based in the city.
+Noordelikes Rugby Club is an amateur rugby club based in the city.

-Starting in 2013, the city will host a Limpopo provincial team in the Vodacom Cup.